stopopol/agame/README.md

 - agame_metadata_xml.ipynb generates ISO19139 metadata records
 - agame_metadata_json.ipynb generates JSON metadata records for the eLTER invenio instance
 - check_geoserver_md_completeness.ipynb checks all GeoServer layers for their metadata completeness
+- gpp_grey_to_green.sld contains the SLD used to style the GPP layers

-August 2024
+November 2024